abhishek-kumar-code/Redfish_Public/TelemetryWhitePaper.md

 * **Transmit** - Send the trigger as a Alert event

 ### NumericTriggers
 The `NumericTriggers` array property specifies the trigger thresholds, if the `TriggerType' is numeric.
-The property is complex can has the following properties
+The property is complex and has the following properties

 * `Value` - the value of the threshold
 * `DirectionOfCrossing` - the direction that the threshold is crossed to trip the trigger
-* `DwellTimems` - the duration in the triggering state before the trigger is invoked
+* `DwellTimems` - the duration that the trigger is tripped before the trigger action is invoked
 * `Severity` - the value of the `Severity` property within the alert Event Message

 ### DiscreteTriggerConditions